 - Main Street Cinema

-The best Disney California Adventure rainy day rides:
+The best Disney California Adventure rainy day rides and attractions:

 - Soarin’ Around the World

 - Toy Story Midway Mania (some outdoor line)

 - Grizzly River Run (if you are already wet … if not, you will get soaked)